aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-source-code.md

     ```
     ---
-    root_key: "0x5243ca72b0766d9e9cbf2debf6153443b01a1e0e6d086c7ea206eaf6f8043956"
+    root_key: "F22409A93D1CD12D2FC92B5F8EB84CDCD24C348E32B3E7A720F3D2E288E63394"
     users:
-      - <username you created in step 8>
+    - <username you specified for the node in step 11>
-    chain_id: 23
+    chain_id: 40
+    min_stake: 1000
+    max_stake: 100000
+    min_lockup_duration_secs: 0
+    max_lockup_duration_secs: 2592000
+    epoch_duration_secs: 86400
+    initial_lockup_timestamp: 1656615600
+    min_price_per_gas_unit: 1
+    allow_new_validators: true
     ```

-    You can use the same root key as the example, or generate new one yourself by running `cargo run -p aptos -- key generate --output-file <file name>`.
+    Please make sure you use the same root public key as shown in the example and same chain ID, those config will be used during registration to verify your node.

 10. Build AptosFramework Move bytecode and copy into the framework folder.